N0taR0b0t/LPF_Battles/README.md

 All upload attempts fail with no error message.

-Work in Progress/Will be done soon:
+Newly Implemented Features (but not yet tested for the purpose of quality assurance):

-Descriptions Field: Modify the script to ensure that each description is an individual element in a 'descriptions' list.
-This list should be separate from the 'properties' dictionary.
+Descriptions Field: Modified the script to ensure that each description is an individual element in a 'descriptions' list.

-Remove "Number of Battles": The phrase "- (Number of battles: X)" should be removed from the description.
+Removed "Number of Battles": The phrase "- (Number of battles: X)" was removed from the description.

 NOTE: